lcouper/RprogrammingCourse/Week1/Week1Notes_README.md

 ## Section 3: Installing packages ##

-    If you want to do calculations/analysis not available through the functions in base R Can be done 1 of 2 ways:
+If you want to do calculations/analysis not available through the functions in base R, this can be done 1 of 2 ways:

-   First way: manual (command-line) install.
+1) Manual (command-line) install.
       Uses the "install.packages" function
         Ex: install.packages("vegan")

-   Second way: using R-studio tools.
+2) Using R-studio tools.
       Go to 'packages' tab --> install

 Both methods require that you "load" the package after installing it and before actually using it.
 Again you can do this 1 of 2 ways:

-   First way: manual (command-line) load.
+1) First way: manual (command-line) load.
         Uses the "library" function
         Ex: library(vegan)

-   Second way: Using R-studio tools.
+2) Using R-studio tools.
   In packages tab, make sure the checkbox is clicked beside the package you want to use

 ## Section 4:  Importing data ##